 How do I know when banana bread is done?

-Insert a toothpick into the center of the loaf; it should come out clean or with a few moist crumbs.
-If you see wet batter, the bread needs more time.
+Stick a toothpick into the center.
+It should come out clean or with a few moist crumbs.
+If you see wet batter, bake a little longer.

 chocolate banana bread